Vasanthkumar5648/chatbot/readme.md

 3. **Code Fences** - Properly formatted installation commands
 4. **Relative Paths** - Assets linked using relative paths for GitHub display
 5. **GitHub-Flavored Markdown** - Optimized for GitHub's renderer

-To complete setup:
-1. Replace `yourusername` with your GitHub username
-2. Add actual demo.gif to assets folder
-3. Include a LICENSE file in your repository
-4. Update author information at the bottom
-5. Add a .gitignore file for Python projects

-This format will display beautifully on GitHub and provide all necessary information for users and contributors.